Experience Asymmetry: the problem with calling high (and how to fix it)

 As Toastmaster International champion Mohammed Qahtani correctly declared in his 2015 World Championship winning talk, The Power of Words, “words when said and articulated in the right way can change someone’s mind.
 They can alter someone’s belief”.
 And if the perceived asymmetry of experience between you and your customer promotes a belief that you are not someone who can help them, then that sentiment needs to be altered early in the relationship!

 The good news is there are many ways to muster conviction in your approach.
 For example, telling your story with emotionally rich vs. functional messages.
 Sourcing and recounting stories you heard first-hand from existing customers instead of your marketing department (yes, there’s a huge difference).
-The key to building conviction into your pitch lies in removing the layer of abstraction.
-In transforming your message from a sales pitch that senior customers are naturally resistant to, to a personal account of something you strongly believe in.
+The key to building conviction into your narrative lies in transforming your message from a sales pitch that senior customers are naturally resistant to, to a personal account of something you strongly believe in.

 When it comes to engaging buyers, the perceived lack of personal experience and value can be a credible threat to the success of modern sellers.
 Especially those new to their organization or early in their careers.
 While bridging this gap with your customers can be challenging, the rewards for doing so can span far beyond that singular interaction and serve to accelerate both your sales cycles and career.